Jamie Foxx's friends and family aren't sharing his medical diagnosis. Here's why - Local News 8

 Anyone who has followed Jamie Foxx’s career closely, however, shouldn’t be surprised by that.

-In April, Foxx was transported to the hospital via an emergency vehicle in Atlanta, Georgia, where he had been filming the Netflix movie, “Back in Action.”
+On April 11, Foxx was hospitalized in Atlanta, Georgia, where he had been filming the Netflix movie, “Back in Action.”

 CNN has reached out to reps for Foxx multiple times for information on both what happened and the actor’s status, and has been unable to get additional details from them.

-Note: A previous version of this story incorrectly stated Foxx was transported to the hospital via emergency vehicle.